kazu-yamamoto/witty/README.md

 ### The '-y' option

 GHC's I/O functions are optimistic.
 Let's consider `recv`.
-It first tries to read incomming data anyway.
+It first tries to read incoming data anyway.
-If the data is available, `recv` succeeds.
+If the data are available, `recv` succeeds.
 Otherwise, `EAGAIN` is returned.
-In this case, `recv` asks the IO manager to notify when the data is available.
+In this case, `recv` asks the IO manager to notify when the data are available.

-If a network server repeats receive/send actions, `recv` just after `send` probably fails because there is time lag for the next request from the client.
+If a network server repeats receive/send actions, `recv` just after `send` probably fails because there is a time lag for the next request from the client.
 Thus the IO manager works frequently.

     recvfrom(13, )                -- Haskell thread A